rdubar/deliver-game/README.md

 You use it to easily try out random cards for games without having to print them out.

+The game rules, card test and other details are in the `data` folder.

 Have fun, and change it as needed.

 ## Features